MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-conditions.md

 PLACEHOLDER TEXT

 Administrators with access to [Microsoft Purview adaptive protection](/purview/insider-risk-management-adaptive-protection) can incorporate risk signals from  Purview into Conditional Access policy decisions.
+[Configure and enable an insider risk based policy](how-to-policy-insider-risk.md).

 ## Sign-in risk